ganrad/ose-fis-auto-dealer/README.md

 	      <inventoryCount>2</inventoryCount>
    </vehicle>
    ```
-14. Lastly, test the REST end-points using your browser.
+12. Test the REST end-points using your browser.
 Substitute the correct values for route name, project name and
 openshift domain name as they apply to your OpenShift environment.
   * Test *'getVehicle'* end-point.
 The result of the REST API call should be JSON data.
 Vehicle numbers/IDs
   which you can retrieve are vno01 ... vno05.
 Substitute the exact vehicle ID you want to retrieve in the URL (below).